What Must Be Proven in a Systematic Discrimination Lawsuit?

 When it comes to any form of employment discrimination—and especially allegations of systemic discrimination—the best policy is to be proactive.
 Texas employers should always keep three things in mind on this front:

 - Make sure all managers and supervisory employees receive appropriate ongoing training on how to comply with all federal and state employment discrimination laws.
+The major federal laws include Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA).

 - Implement, and revise as needed, internal policies and procedures designed to identify and address any actions that may qualify as a discriminatory act.